Achieving Optimal Health & Restoration of your Body begins with the Foods you EAT! Learn 7 Easy ways to Reduce Cholesterol “Naturally”

 2. Clove Essential Oil

 Clove is also known for its anti-infectious, analgesic and anti-inflammatory properties.
 Clove also has the largest antioxidant value of any single essential oil known to man.
 The active essential oil in clove, eugenol, has been found to act as an effective platelet inhibitor, preventing blood clots.
-Is widely used for tooth ache and infections, also acts as a local anaesthetic.
+Is widely used for tooth ache and infections, also acts as a local anesthetic.

 You can use cloves in cooking especially deserts such as cream rice, baked apples or pears.
 You can purchase cloves in the condiment section of the supermarket.
 You can steep a tablespoon of cloves in a cup of boiling water and drink as a tea.
 This is great for clearing up skin problems, colds and may also provide some slight pain relief, just one cup a day.